Banabyte/server-rules/americanrp.md

 12. Do not abuse fading doors
 - Holes in the floor for when people walk over it to teap them
 13. When trapping/kidnapping someone, the max time you can have them trapped is 10 minuite.
 You must kill/let them go after that time.
+14. Try not to make the server too political, we don't care who you voted for.

 ## Section Two: Base Building
 1. The max ammount of Fading Doors you can have per base is 4, you won't be punished for breaking this rule the first time, but if you continue you may be warned.